 In 1942, Adams bequeathed over fifteen hundred volumes to the McGill Library including many early works on geology, mineralogy, volcanology, and paleontology.
 The publications date from the fifteenth to the twentieth centuries, with particularly strong holdings in the seventeenth and eighteenth centuries.

 One of the most visually spectacular volumes is pictured here: a plate from the Supplement to Campi Phlegraei: Being an Account of the Great Eruption of Mount Vesuvius in the Month of August 1779, by Sir William Hamilton.
-The supplement contains “5 Plates Illuminated from Drawings Taken and Colour’d after Nature, Under the Inspection of the Author, by the Editor Mr. Peter Fabris.”
+The supplement contains "5 plates illuminated from drawings taken and colour’d after nature, under the inspection of the author, by the editor Mr. Peter Fabris."

 Seven titles of the collection are incunables (books printed during the first fifty years of printing technology).
 Among these is one printed near the end of the fifteenth century (the precise date is uncertain) titled Judicium Jovis in valle amenitatis habitum, by Paulus Niavis (1460–1514), which recounts a trial of a man accused of mining mountains, conducted by the Roman god Jupiter.

 Published holdings in several areas of the history of science complement this collection: the Redpath Tracts include the Siemens Engineering Collection, which consists largely of nineteenth-century offprints and pamphlets; and the Sir [John] William Dawson Pamphlet Collection contains nineteenth-century offprints and pamphlets on geological and other scientific topics.
-In addition, researchers can consult the archival papers of Frank Dawson Adams from his tenure as dean of the Faculty of Engineering and vice-principal of the university; and the John William Dawson Fonds of correspondence and professional records.
+In addition, researchers can consult the archival papers of Frank Dawson Adams from his tenure as dean of the Faculty of Engineering and vice-principal of the university; and the Dawson-Harrington Families Fonds of correspondence and professional records.